Signed in as:

 ---

-Chan Mohney is a retired CIA military analyst who spent 38 years working on the Soviet Ground Forces, as well as Afghanistan and other countries and subjects.
+Chanley Mohney is a retired CIA military analyst who spent 38 years working on the Soviet Ground Forces, as well as Afghanistan and other countries and subjects.
 Chan completed four overseas assignments.
 He has been an LLI member since 2024.

 ---